reactjs/react.dev/content/docs/state-and-lifecycle.md

 While `this.props` is set up by React itself and `this.state` has a special meaning, you are free to add additional fields to the class manually if you need to store something that doesn’t participate in the data flow (like a timer ID).

-We will tear down the timer in the `componentWillUnmount()` lifecycle hook:
+We will tear down the timer in the `componentWillUnmount()` lifecycle method:

 ```js{2}
   componentWillUnmount() {